…and How to Pasteurize Them Before You Use Them

 - Sidewalk Chalk – see How to Make Sidewalk Chalk using eggshells, flour and water.

-- Votive eggshell candles – here’s a tutorial from KidSpot
+- Votive eggshell candles – here’s a step-by-step tutorial from TheChickenChick

 Eggshells even have a use in home health